So you have an art journal and you’re going to buy (or already bought) some gesso, but you wonder how to apply gesso to paper?

 What I’d point out is that these tools can be divided into 2 groups, according to their effects: one that makes great texture and the other without texture.

-If you want to learn a bit more about gesso, feel free to download the list of ideas and tips for using gesso in your art journal.
-Get them by filling out the form below.
+If you want to use gesso, feel free to download this cheat sheet so you can easily use it in your art journal.
+Get it by filling out the form below.
 (Or at the bottom of the post.)

 TOOLS FOR APPLYING GESSO: TEXTURE